brimdata/zed/docs/formats/zst.md

 ## The Physical Layout

-The overall layout of a ZST object is comprised of the following sections, in this order:
+The overall layout of a ZST file is comprised of the following sections, in this order:
 * the data section,
 * the reassembly section,